-Operating activity cash flows for the three and nine month periods of F2019 were significantly impacted by expanded shareholder relations and promotion activity and Kandiole Project exploration programs.
+Operating activity cash flows for the F2019 were significantly impacted by expanded shareholder relations and promotion activity and Kandiole Project exploration programs.
 These activities were primarily responsible for the movement in prepaid expenses and the growth in accounts payable and accrued liabilities.

-Financing activity cash flows for the three and nine month periods of F2019 reflects: the repayment of cash loans provided by a Company director in F2018; the March 21, 2019 closing of a 27,142,857 unit brokered and non-brokered private placement; and, the exercise of 6,151,358 warrants.
+Financing activity cash flows for the F2019 reflects: the repayment of cash loans provided by a Company director in F2018; the March 21, 2019 closing of a 27,142,857 unit brokered and non-brokered private placement; and, the exercise of 6,151,358 warrants.